This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask if NSAIDs are safe for you.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

 - Prescription pain medication may be given to decrease pain.
 Do not wait until the pain is severe before you take your medicine.
-Your PHP may ask you to take pain medicine ½ hour before your follow-up visit for wound care.
+Your healthcare provider may ask you to take pain medicine ½ hour before your follow-up visit for wound care.

-Follow up with your PHP in 1 to 3 days, or as directed:
+Follow up with your healthcare provider in 1 to 3 days, or as directed:

 You may need to return to have your incision cleaned and your bandages changed.
-Your PHP will make sure your wound is healing well.
+Your healthcare provider will make sure your wound is healing well.
 Ask how to care for your wound at home.
 Bring a list of your questions so you remember to ask them during your visits.

-Keep your wound clean and dry as directed by your PHP:
+Keep your wound clean and dry as directed by your healthcare provider:

 - Wash your hands before and after you touch or clean your wound.